yano358/React-Excercise/README.md

 # React-Excercise
-Simple website written in React with no backend
+Two simple websites written in React/next.js with no backend